 The Germans have long been known for their excellent steel.
 The mark “Solingen” taken from the name of the German steel town has been a recognizable mark for decades, if not centuries.
-In the modern day very little steel is made in Germany but the old german makers continue their craftsmanship with high-quality Swedish steel.
+In the modern day, very little steel is made in Germany, but the old German makers continue their craftsmanship with high-quality Swedish steel.

 After the invention of the current straight razor design several centuries ago in Sheffield, England, French manufacturers picked up on the trend and began their own workshops emulating what the English were doing.
-In 1884, Pierre Thiers started his own company known as “Thiers Issard” in the french steel town of Thiers.
-Pierre was fanatical about making straight razors, and passed the company onto his descendants.
-To this day Thiers Issard is one of the best razor manufacturers on earth, and possibly the only one left in France.
+In 1884, Pierre Thiers started his own company known as Thiers Issard in the french steel town of Thiers.
+Pierre was fanatical about making straight razors and passed the company on to his descendants.
+To this day Thiers Issard is one of the best razor manufacturers on earth and quite possibly the only one left in France.

 Hopefully, now that you are armed with this information, your choice on which razor is right for you will be easier.
-It can be tough to choose with so many inspiring options, so just remember - it’s okay to have a collection.
-I have several straights at home, and I’m always searching for my next straight razor.
+Ultimately, I would sum it up like so: German razors tend to be more consistent in their construction and a bit lighter weight, whereas French razors usually stay sharp longer and have a bit more heft .It can be tough to choose with so many inspiring options, so just remember - it’s okay to have a collection.
+I have several straights at home, and I’m always searching for my next straight razor!